 Daria was halfway through her cup of mazte when she finally accepted how foolishly she’d behaved that evening.

+Maybe it didn't matter.
 Things would have fallen apart sooner or later, anyway.
 Jane wouldn’t put up with Daria’s constant obnoxiousness, any more than mom would put up with a daughter who burnt bridges with a pyromaniac’s zeal.
-But the fact remained that Daria was still stuck in Vivec and still had barely any cash.
+But the fact remained that Daria was stuck in Vivec with barely any cash.

 She didn’t fancy the idea of sleeping rough again.

 Finishing her drink, Daria bought another.
-Buying mazte cut into her funds and didn’t get her out of the situation, but at least made it seem slightly less scary.
+Mazte at least made her situation seem slightly less scary.
 She sat at the Elven Nations Cornerclub in the Hlaalu Canton, surrounded by soberly dressed outlander merchants going over accounts or discussing business in the low tones of people haggling over the very last septim.
 That she’d found her way there from St. Olms counted as a small victory, at least.

 Maybe her best bet was to hike over to Ebonheart and beg the Imperial Cult for alms.
 Do that long enough to save for a sackcloth robe, and she could spend her days working as a penitent for Stendarr.
-Not too different from how Synda would end up in the Tribunal Temple.
+Not too different from Synda's fate in the Tribunal Temple.

 “Here’s to you, Synda,” she said to herself quietly, “from one horrible person to another.”

 Daria raised her cup in mock salute, not caring if anyone saw her toast the empty air in front of her, and then took a drink.
-Someone sat next to her as she put the cup down on the counter, staring into its foamy surface.
+Someone sat next to her as she put the cup down on the counter and stared into the foamy brew within.

 “Hey, Daria,” came Trent’s voice.